cpursley/react-admin-low-code/README.md

 ## Available Scripts

-In the project directory, you can run: `docker-compose up --quiet-pull --force-recreate --build`
+In the project directory, you can run: `docker-compose up --quiet-pull --renew-anon-volumes --build`

 It will take more time to run the first time, as Docker installs node_modules in a temporary container.